SSAgov/uef-vscode-extension/README.md

 A set of User Experience Framework (UEF 2) Snippets for Visual Studio Code.
 UEF is the official web application design system of the Social Security Administration.

 Create a new HTML document and type `uef` to see all available snippets.
 Note: For these snippets to accurately render page content you need to have the appropriate UEF libraries loaded in HEAD.
+See the `!!uef3` or `!!uef21` snippets to see how this is done--or just start with a blank HTML page and use one of those snippets.

 UEF (Web Component Edition) Snippets
 --------------------------------